-Although shingles itself is not contagious, the blisters that appear on your skin can be.
-The fluid from these blisters can spread the varicella-zoster virus.
+Though shingles is not contagious, the blisters that appear on your skin can be.
+The fluid from these blisters can spread the varicella-zoster virus, so you should avoid activities like swimming, even in chlorinated water.

 According to the

-Shingles itself is not contagious, but the blisters are.
-If people who have never had chickenpox or the chickenpox vaccine come into direct contact with the fluid from your blisters, it can spread the varicella-zoster virus to them.
+Shingles itself is not contagious, but the fluid from the blisters is.
+If people who have never had chickenpox or the chickenpox vaccine come into direct contact with the fluid from the blisters, it can spread the varicella-zoster virus.

-This means that you should stay away from any communal pool, hot tub, or water park while you have blisters, even if the water is chlorinated.
+This means you should avoid any communal pool, hot tub, or water park while you have blisters, even if the water is chlorinated.
 While the chlorine in swimming pools kills bacteria, it doesn’t kill viruses like the varicella-zoster virus.

-If you can’t ensure you will be alone, you shouldn’t go swimming.
-Whether you want to take a swim in fresh or salt water, remember that neither will protect other people from the virus.
+Whether you want to swim in fresh or salt water, neither will protect other people from the virus.

 - making sure that absolutely all of your blisters have dried out